sam-doomguy/documentation-api/Profiles.md

 ###### Parameters
 - `id`: Profile ID.
-- `requestBody`: All of the below fields must be populated within request body:
+- `data`: All of the below fields must be populated within request body:
   - `data`: An array containing JSONAPI compliant data objects with following properties:
-    - `type`: `"profile"`,
+    - `type`: `"profiles"`,
-    - `attributes`: Object containing:
-      - `configuration`: Object containing profile parameters.
-For more details consult the [profile-configuration-table](#profile-configuration).
+    - `attributes`: Object containing profile attributes.
+For more details consult the [profile-attributes-table](#profile-attributes).
     - `relationships`: Object containing rule settings that are associated to this profile:
       - `ruleSettings`:
       - `data`:  An array of associated rule settings.
   - `included`: An array containing JSONAPI compliant data objects with following properties:
-    - `type`: `"rule"`,
+    - `type`: `"rules"`,
-    - `attributes`: Object containing attributes of this type:
+    - `id`: This attribute is id of the rule type being updated e.g. S3-001 (refer to Cloud Conformity rules for the full list).
-      - `configuration`: Object containing profile parameters.
-For more details consult the [rule-settings-configuration-table](#rule-settings-configuration).
+    - `attributes`: Object containing profile attributes.
+For more details consult the [rule-settings-table](#rule-settings).

 Example Request to update profile details and add one rule setting to existing settings:
 ```